 Not only would this festival be filled with twinkle lights, but there are also stories meant to be shared along with its designs that speak about Berlin’s culture, arts, and traditions.
 If the lights bring more spark to the area, then the stories are sure to bring more life.

 Festival Dates (2023)

 As if fall couldn’t get more beautiful—Berlin holds their light exhibition every fall, turning every infrastructure they have into the most colorful and bright attraction that there is.
 Even historical monuments such as the Berlin Cathedral and Brandenburg Gate.

-The last time Berlin transformed their city into a magical Fairy of Lights was during the October 7 – October 16 2022 .
+The city of Berlin will transform into a wonderland of breathtaking light displays and exhibitions from October 6 to 15, 2023.
 Each night of this period will be bathed with nothing but wonderful colors and awe-inspiring designs, made by local artists and ones from abroad.

 Where It’s Located and How to Get There